CP1401/Practicals/prac_02/README.md

   only new folders.
 - Now create a new text file: Choose **File > New... > File**  (not Python file)
 - Name your file `questions.txt` (the `.txt` extension means PyCharm won't try and correct your Python code... it's just text).
-Also, the `.txt` extension means that LearnJCU will show it to your markers.
+Also, the `.txt` extension means that LearnJCU will show it to your markers correctly.
-- Make sure your new file is inside the prac_02 folder.
+- Make sure your new file is inside the `prac_02` folder.
 If it isn't, just drag it inside.

 ## Quick Questions